 5. Hobbies and Interests

-Get involved in activities that give you joy and you feel relaxated.
+Get involved in activities that give you joy and help you feel relaxed.
 Whether it’s reading a book, gardening, painting, or listening to music, taking time for your interests can rejuvenate your spirit.

 6. Social Interactions